Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Security Proofs

 \subsection{One-Sided Simulation}

 To define one-sided simulation security, we have the notion of a protocol execution view.
-Let $VIEW_{\pi,\mathcal{A}}^{\mathcal{A}}(x,y)$ denoted the protocol execution view of the adversary $\mathcal{A}$, i.e., the corrupted parties' view (input, randomness, all received messages) after execution of $\pi$ with input $x$ respectively $y$ from $P_1$ respectively $P_2$.
+Let $VIEW_{\pi,\mathcal{A}}^{\mathcal{A}}(x,y)$ denoted the protocol execution view of the adversary $\mathcal{A}$, i.e., the corrupted parties' view (input, randomness, all received messages) after execution of $\pi$ with input $x$ resp. $y$ from $P_1$ resp. $P_2$.